+USGS scientists combined a series of computer models to forecast cliff erosion along the Southern California coast.
+Their results were published June 19 in the Journal of Geophysical Research - Earth Surface.
 The research showed that for the highest sea-level rise considered by the paper (2 meters, or about 6 ½ feet), bluff tops along nearly 300 miles of Southern California coast could lose an average of 135 feet by 2100—and much more in some areas.
 Coastal managers could be faced with a difficult decision to prioritize bluff-top property or public beaches by permitting or prohibiting armoring.
-Learn more in a USGS news release posted July 9.
+Learn more in the USGS news release posted July 9.

 Articles about this paper appeared in various news outlets:

 San Clemente Times: “USGS: Rising Sea Levels Threaten California Coastal Bluffs”

 Washington Post: “California will face a terrible choice: Save cliff-side homes or public beaches from rising seas”

 San Jose Mercury News: “California will face a terrible choice: Save cliff-side homes or public beaches from rising seas”